 Garnish it with cilantro on top.

-Tip no. 1 - Never cook on high heat.
+Never cook on high heat.
 I cut the potatoes in slices and not too big so that it will slowly cook and make a nice thick gravy.
 Once you cook your homemade noodles, you will realize that the soup will get thicker.
 You might need some practice to get everything ready on time so I'd say make the noodles first and then start making the soup.